Hi folks, welcome back from the Limbaugh Institute for Advanced Conservative Studies.

 No, we actually have to drive vehicles, and we actually just got a new truck.

-Well, the more this is not fair of you.
+This is not fear of you.

 Here you are bragging about your affluence to a nation that is cringing in fear, cowering in the corners, fearing a recession.

-And look listen to you.
+And listen to you.

-You just blithely proudly brag about all your acquisitions.
+You just blithely, proudly brag about all your acquisitions.

-Well, again, we're blessed, and um and I actually work in an industry where I encourage people to save for retirement and save in the stock market.
+And I actually work in an industry where I encourage people to save for retirement and save in the stock market.

 So what is that industry?

-That's that's rare.
+That's rare.

 Yeah, 401ks.